 1911 – Fenway Park

-On September 25, 1911, ground was broker for building Fenway Park in Boston – the oldest professional sports stadium in America.
+On September 25, 1911 ground was broken for building Fenway Park in Boston – the oldest professional sports stadium in America.
 The stadium opened the next season and was christened with a World Series win that year.
-The first World Series night game was played at Fenway – the 1975 12-inning epic in Game 6 that culminated in Carlton Fisk’s famous home run Yesterday, Fenway added a statue of the “Greatest Living Red Sox” Carl Yastrzemski.
+Yesterday, Fenway added a statue of the “Greatest Living Red Sox” Carl Yastrzemski.

 1929 – Barbara Walters